Welcome to Rate My Therapist

 By using Rate My Therapist uses agree to:

-• Be honest and objective in assessments of the therapist and therapy experience.
+• Submit honest and objective assessments of therapists and therapy experiences.

-• Consider the categories of accessibility, helpfulness, empathy, skillfulness, and overall client experience to determine ratings.
+• Use the categories accessibility, empathy, helpfulness, skillfulness, and overall client experience when providing ratings.

-• Limit ratings to the therapist’s professional abilities.
+• Focus ratings only on the therapist’s professional skills and conduct

-• Do not post a rating if you have not been a client of this therapist.
+• Submit a rating only if they have been a client of that therapist.

 Therapist FAQs